View Ada Grey's Obituary on leadertimes.com and share memories

 Ada was not a worrier; she was a praying person.
 She read the Bible each day.
 She taught her children and grandchildren to trust God and to pray about everything.
 Mom's deep, abiding faith was a steady and calming witness to all of us through life's ups and downs.
 She is known for comforting us with "This too shall pass" and "It will be worth it all."

-Friends and family are welcomed to visit at 2-4 p.m. and 7-9 p.m. on Friday, Feb.
-7, 2020, at Bauer Funeral Home and Cremation Services, Inc., 515 N. McKean St., Kittanning.
+Friends and family are welcomed to visit at Bauer Funeral Home and Cremation Services, Inc., 515 N. McKean St., Kittanning, from 2-4 and from 7-9 p.m. on Friday, Feb.
+7, 2020.
 Additional visitation will be from 10 a.m. until the time of the celebration of Ada's life at 11 a.m. at the Bauer Funeral Home on Saturday, Feb.
 8, 2020, with the Rev. Wayne Sawyer and the Rev. Forrest States co-officiating.
 Online expressions may be posted at www.bauerfuneral.com.